 What Causes Coccydynia?

-- Direct trauma, such as a fall onto the buttocks
+- Direct trauma from a fall onto the buttocks — the most common cause seen in clinical practice

 - Sports injuries or repetitive impact to the coccyx